mirrorz-org/mirrorz/README.md

 ### Notes

 * `version` is optional for version 1.x
+* previous versions of this protocol could be found in git history; protocols in v1.x are back-ward compatible
 * `site` provides the global info about one MirrorS
 * `site.url` should not end with slash `/`
 * `info` is used for category view